Graphiti MCP Server

 The AI will use the Graphiti MCP server to store and retrieve this information from the FalkorDB knowledge graph.

-The Graphiti MCP server exposes the following capabilities to AI clients:
+The Graphiti MCP server exposes the following tools to AI clients:

 Graph Schema